Edinburgh City Archives

 Using the archive

 You cannot borrow records, only view them in our search room or contact us to ask if we can look for information for you.
 Please note that not all our records are stored on site.
-Also, we don’t have a copier but we do let people take pictures of our records.
+Also, we don’t have a copier but in some cases you can take pictures of records.

 You can download the rules about using the archive below, which may save you time when you visit.